FOSSforlife/FOSSforlife/README.md

 ### Hi there 👋🏾

-I'm a TypeScript/Node.js software developer in Portland, OR, [currently employed at OpenSesame](https://www.opensesame.com/site/blog/employee-spotlight-elias-jackson/).
+I'm a TypeScript/Node.js software developer in Portland, OR.
 I am passionate about listening to, organizing, and making music, and much of my programming is related to that.

 [![Github stats](https://github-readme-stats.vercel.app/api?username=fossforlife&hide_title=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)